Matteo Salvini: European Parliament and local leader

 After he was re-elected in 2009 as an MEP, he sat on the Committee on the Internal Market and Consumer Protection and was a member of the delegation for relations with India, and the delegation for relations with the Korean peninsula.
 He was a substitute on the Committee on International Trade and the Delegation for relations with South Africa.

 On 2 June 2012, Salvini became the federal secretary of the Lombard League, defeating Cesarino Monti with 403 votes against 129.
 Following the election, on 12 October he decided to leave the office of group leader and city councilor after 19 years.
 Salvini was later elected deputy in the 2013 general election, but he renounced his mandate on the first day of the legislature, and was replaced by Marco Rondini; Salvini maintained the position of MEP.

 After the 2014 European election, in which he was re-elected, he returned to the Non-Inscrits.
 In June 2015, he was part of the creation of a new group, the Europe of Nations and Freedom, which also included parties such as the French National Front and the Dutch Party for Freedom; he was also the vice-president of the Italian delegation.
-Initially, Matteo Salvini was also heavily attacked with the slogan:"Non è un quadrato, non è rotondo, è il fascista più grande del mondo, è nemico dei marocchini, ecco qui Matteo Salvini".